Eating out a lot? Be careful of ‘calorie creep’

 Major retailers – including Greggs, McDonald’s, Starbucks and Subway, will provide a range of options to help shoppers find meal options around 400 calories for breakfast and 600 calories for lunch and dinner.
 Hopefully more will follow suit.

-For easy ways for you and your family to eat well visit the One You website
+For more easy ways for you to eat well visit the NHS Better Health website.